Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 You will need some sort of purification method when you're relying on surface water for hydration.

-To avoid this problem, read these water purification tips.
+To avoid these problems, read these water purification tips.

 I carry water bottles on the outside pockets of my pack, stopping for water breaks throughout the day.